 str1.append(str2);

-In the above syntax, the str2 is a second string to pass in the append function that inserts the str2 string at the end of the str1 string.
+In the provided syntax, the variable str2 represents a secondary string parameter passed into the append method, which effectively appends the content of str2 to the end of the str1 string.

-Let's consider an example to combine two strings using append function in the C++ programming.
+Let's explore an illustration of merging two strings by employing the append method in C++ programming.

 Program5.cpp